 - Manage a health care system that incorporates modern technology, evidence-based decision making, information and outcomes management, and nursing core values of quality care

-- Applicants must submit evidence of current nursing license.
-Online students must have or obtain RN license from an authorized state.
+- Applicants must submit evidence of a current nursing license from an authorized state.